CodeNameTwister/GD-Override-Functions/README.md

 ![image_preview1](images/img3.jpg)

 # How Work
-## Menu Override Virtual Function
+## Menu Override Function
-Press RMB (Right Click Mouse Button) on the current editor script or in the script panel and select **Override Virtual Functions**.
+Press RMB (Right Click Mouse Button) on the current editor script or in the script panel and select **Override Functions**.

 ![example](images/img1.jpg)